padarom/plugin-form-builder/README.md

 ```
 ## getObjectTypeName()
 Needs to be set when `$requiresValidObject` is set to true.
-It should return a string containing the name (including namespace) of your model, so it can be instantiated for you on a request.
+It should return a string containing the name of your model, so it can be instantiated for you on a request.
 ```php
 protected function getObjectTypeName() {
     return 'wcf\data\example\Example';